harikrishnad1997/Lantern_Hackathon_-Challenge_2/README.md

 This can personalize treatment plans and improve our understanding of drug mechanisms.

 We utilized various data types, including drug response, cancer type, mutation data, and RNA expression levels.
-Our focus was on building interpretable models, employing techniques like Shapley values to identify key features influencing drug response predictions.
+We focused on building interpretable models, employing techniques like Shapley values to identify key features influencing drug response predictions.

 ## Submission Highlights: